bonitasoft/bonita-doc/md/widgets.md

 ### <a name="modal-widget"></a> Modal container widget

 Use the **modal container** to create a pop-up window.
+This modal container cannot be added into any container or fragment.
-This modal container can be opened with a button by choosing `Open Modal` in the button's "Actions" property.
+This modal container can be opened with a button by choosing `Open modal` in the button's "Actions" property.
-Choose a name for the `modal ID` property so you can define what modal container the button will display.
+Choose a name for the `Modal ID` property so you can define what modal container the button will display.
 This ID must be unique for a given page.
-Any button located inside a modal window can close the modal on success, during any action, when choosing `close modal` in the Action property.
+Any button located inside a modal window can close the modal on success, during any action, when choosing `Close modal` in the Action property.
-The `Size` of the modal window can be changed by selecting small, medium or large in the drop-down menu.
+The `Size` of the modal window can be changed by selecting `small`, `medium` or `large` in the drop-down menu.
 There is also an option to remove the animation when the modal window appears.
 Doing so will make the modal window appear instantly, without a fade-in effect.
 This is useful if multiple successive windows need to be shown.

 You can add a little padding between the modal container content and its borders by typing `modal-body` in the CSS classes property.
-For a more structured content, you can add different plain containers inside the modal container, and specify any of the following CSS classes for each container, depending on its location in the modal:
+For a more structured content, you can add different plain containers inside the modal container, and specify any of the following `CSS classes` for each container, depending on its location in the modal:

 * modal-header, which creates a horizontal line underneath the element
 * modal-body